 For a Belgian company subject to Belgian corporate income tax (vennootschapsbelasting/impôt des sociétés), all interest derived from the Notes and any capital gain on a transfer of Notes will form part of its taxable basis.
 The standard corporate income tax rate in Belgium is 25%.
-Small and medium-sized companies are taxable at the reduced corporate income tax rate of 20% on the first tranche of taxable profits of EUR 100,000.
+Small and medium-sized companies are taxable at the reduced corporate income tax rate of 20% on the first tranche of taxable profits of EUR 100,000, subject to certain conditions.